garbagetown/guideline/source_en/Overview/FirstApplication.rst

 .. note::

   To connect to the internet via a proxy server,
-  STS Proxy settings and 'Maven Proxy settings <http://maven.apache.org/guides/mini/guide-proxies.html>'_\ are required for the following operations.
+  STS Proxy settings and \ `Maven Proxy settings <http://maven.apache.org/guides/mini/guide-proxies.html>`_\ are required for the following operations.

 .. warning::